Unicycle: UNICON and regional championships

 The Eurocycle (EUROpean uniCYCLE meeting) is a similar convention but based in Europe.

 APUC, the Asia Pacific Unicycle Championships, are held biannually, alternately with Unicon.
 The first APUC, in 2007, was in Singapore.
 Subsequently, the event has been held in Hong Kong (2009), Seoul (2011), Canberra (2013), and Singapore (2015).

 EUC, the Extreme Unicycle Championship, is the convention for urban unicycling (Street, Trials and Flatland).
 The event is held in two editions: summer and winter.
 Winter EUC is usually held at Cologne, Germany, while locations of the summer edition vary.

+NAUCC, The North American Unicycle Competition and Convention is the annual gathering of North American unicyclists.
+Unicyclists of all ages join together for competitions in a variety of disciplines, including freestyle, muni (mountain unicycling), road racing, team events, track, and urban.
+Topping off the week are convention events, including workshops and the Unicycling Society of America annual meeting.